PaoloGiordani/HybridTreeBoosting.jl/README.md

 A Julia implementation of Hybrid Trees Boosting as described in [HTBoost paper](provide link!!)

-HTBoost is slower than other boosting packages, but the use of hybrid trees (an evolution of the smooth trees in [SMARTboost](https://github.com/PaoloGiordani/SMARTboost.jl)) delivers superior accuracy in most situations, making them a promising tool when data is limited or very noisy.
+HTBoost attempts to eliminate or mitigate some limitations of standard boosted trees in dealing with smooth and partially smooth functions.
+HTBoost is slower than other boosting packages, but the use of hybrid trees (an evolution of the smooth trees in [SMARTboost](https://github.com/PaoloGiordani/SMARTboost.jl)) delivers superior accuracy in many situations, making them a promising tool, particularly when data is limited or very noisy.
 The [papers](##References), examples, and tutorials document instances in which HTBoost matches the performance of other GBMs with less than 20% of the data.

 ## Installation
 Latest: